How to get a mortgage for travel nurses

 Get acquainted with IRS publication 463 for additional information regarding travel, entertainment, gifts, and car expenses.

 If you are a travel nurse and are receiving non-taxed stipends, you must maintain a tax-home.

 There are three requirements to establish and maintain a tax-home.
 Travel nurses must meet two out of three of the requirements to be eligible to receive non-taxed stipends.
 If you do not meet at least two of these requirements, you should not be receiving or accepting non-taxed stipends.

 - Maintain regular employment within the area of your tax home

 - Do not abandon your tax home.
-Travel nurses must return to their tax-home area about every 12 months to work (this helps maintain requirement #1.)
-We recommend working in your tax home area for at least 30 days per year.
+Travel nurses must return to their tax-home area about every 12 months to work (this helps maintain requirement no. 1.)
+We recommend working in your tax-home area for at least 30 days per year.
 Otherwise, the IRS may assume that you’ve abandoned your tax-home, in which case you are not eligible for non-taxed stipends because you are not duplicating expenses.

 By understanding travel nurse taxes and the non-taxed stipend, you are setting yourself up for the best-case scenario for purchasing a home.

 Specialty mortgage loans for travel nurses

 Many nurses, particularly those looking into mortgages for travel nurses, are curious about specialized home loan programs, including options to refinance for lower interest rates.
 They may have heard of doctor loans and wonder if there are similar home purchase options for nurses.